As seen in superlawyers:

 Biography

-Mr. Lesser prosecutes and defends business litigation throughout the nation, with a focus on business torts; copyright, trademark, trade secret and unfair competition claims; partnership, joint venture and LLC member disputes; corporate transaction post-closing and busted deal disputes; contract and UCC disputes; financial services litigation; securities litigation; insurance disputes; real estate disputes; and employment litigation.
-He also prosecutes and defends toxic tort, product liability, and personal injury claims.
+Len prosecutes and defends business litigation in federal and state courts around the country, and arbitration tribunals administered by JAMS, AAA, ICDR, FINRA, and other ADR providers.
+He focuses on business torts; copyright, trademark, trade secret and unfair competition claims; partnership, joint venture, shareholder, and LLC member disputes; corporate transaction, post-closing, and busted deal disputes; contract and UCC disputes; financial services litigation; securities litigation; insurance disputes; real estate disputes; and employment litigation.
+He also prosecutes and defends toxic tort, product liability, premises liability, medical liability and personal injury claims.

 Notable Representations

-• Obtained a defense verdict after trial on behalf of a national mortgage lender on fraud and deceptive trade practices claims in connection with the sale of FHA-financed homes on Long Island.
+• Barnes v.
+Countrywide Home Loans, Index No. 27734/00 (N.Y.
+Sup.
+2004).
+Obtained dismissal after trial on behalf of a national mortgage lender on fraud and deceptive trade practices claims in connection with the sale of FHA-financed homes.

-• Obtained a defense verdict after trial on behalf of a premier New York City investment firm on claims for fraud, breach of fiduciary duty and unfair competition in connection with the acquisition of a British technology company.
+• Boyd v.
+Loeb Partners Corp., 97-cv-03970 (S.D.N.Y.
+1999).
+Obtained defense verdict after trial on behalf of a premier New York City investment firm on claims for fraud, breach of fiduciary duty and unfair competition in connection with the acquisition of a British technology company.

-• Successfully prosecuted action for fraud, negligent misrepresentation, and deceptive business practices against umbilical cord blood preservation company who issued communication to obstetricians around the nation threatening them with claim for patent infringement if they collected cord blood for patients who intended to preserve such cord blood with other companies.
-Click here to see AAJ article about case.
+• Christopher v.
+PharmaStem, Inc., 824 N.Y.S.2d 761 (N.Y.Sup.
+2006): Successfully prosecuted action for fraud, negligent misrepresentation, and deceptive business practices against umbilical cord blood preservation company which issued communication to obstetricians around the nation threatening claims for patent infringement if they collected cord blood for patients who intended to preserve with competitors.
+Click to view AAJ article.

 • Successfully represented financial services companies in defense of several putative class action claims based upon: alleged violations of the Fair Debt Collection Act, 15 U.S.C. § 1692; alleged deceptive business practices in connection with the servicing of sub-prime mortgage loans; and in connection with the alleged overcharging of mortgage payoff statements.

-• Obtained and collected substantial judgment against hotel developer on breach of contract claims involving financing agreement for hotel and commercial development property.
+• Zapolski/Rudd, LLC v.
+The Setai Group, LLC, 08 Civ.
+5445 (S.D.N.Y.
+2008).
+Obtained and collected substantial judgment against hotel developer on breach of contract claims involving financing agreement for hotel and commercial development property.

 • Successfully represented global pharmaceutical company in complex international arbitration proceeding concerning termination of multi-product joint venture, development and marketing agreements.